Neuschwanstein Castle: Funding

-The King's wishes and demands expanded during the construction of Neuschwanstein, and so did the expenses.
+The King's demands expanded during the construction of Neuschwanstein, and so did the expenses.
 Drafts and estimated costs were revised repeatedly.
 Initially a modest study was planned instead of the great throne hall, and projected guest rooms were struck from the drafts to make place for a Moorish Hall, which could not be realised due to lack of resources.
-Completion was originally projected for 1872, but repeatedly deferred.
+Completion was originally projected for 1872 but repeatedly deferred.

 Neuschwanstein, the symbolic medieval knight's castle, was not King Ludwig II's only huge construction project.
-It was followed by the rococo style Lustschloss of Linderhof Palace and the Baroque palace of Herrenchiemsee, a monument to the era of absolutism.
+It was followed by the Rococo style Lustschloss of Linderhof Palace and the Baroque palace of Herrenchiemsee, a monument to the era of absolutism.
 Linderhof, the smallest of the projects, was finished in 1886, and the other two remain incomplete.
 All three projects together drained his resources.
 The King paid for his construction projects by private means and from his civil list income.
 Contrary to frequent claims, the Bavarian treasury was not directly burdened by his buildings.
 From 1871, Ludwig had an additional secret income in return for a political favour given to Otto von Bismarck.